 Hemp

 Hemp is one of the most versatile and durable fabrics around.
-Made from fibers sourced from the stem of the Cannabis Sativa plant, it’s also one of the fastest growing, most environmental-friendly fibers to grow.
-The high-yield crop requires 90% less water than regular cotton but produces more than twice as many fibers.
+Made from fibers sourced from the stem of the Cannabis Sativa plant, it’s also one of the fastest growing, most self-sufficient fibers to grow.
 It's naturally pest-resistant, which means that farming doesn’t require any pesticides, synthetic fertilizers, or genetically modified seeds.
 Hemp also has anti-erosion properties and can drain soil from poisonous substances and heavy metals.
 Pretty neat if you ask us.
-The sustainable aspects of hemp farming make it a given material for us to use in our collections.
-Equally important though, are the durable qualities the hemp fabric holds, and how comfy it is on the skin.
+All these reasons make hemp a given material for us to use in our collections.

 Benefits of hemp